What are the Different Types of Drama – And Their Value

 The characteristics will vary depending on the type of drama.
 For example:

-• Tragedy often involves a tragic hero who experiences a downfall due to his or her own flaws or external circumstances.
+• Tragedy involves a tragic hero who experiences a downfall due to his or her own flaws or external circumstances.

 • Comedy may involve mistaken identities, witty banter, and a happy ending.